 12. Source gNB to UE: AN message (target info, Multicast Radio Transmission Resource Info)

 The target info indicates the UE to tunes to the target gNB.
-The source gNB may replicate multicast data corresponding to the interest TMGIs and sends them to the target gNB via the Direct Forwarding Tunnel.
+The source gNB may replicate multicast data corresponding to the interest TMGIs/MBS Session IDs and sends them to the target gNB via the Direct Forwarding Tunnel.

 After receiving the AN message, the UE tunes to access the target gNB and receives the multicast data using multicast radio technology according to the received Multicast Radio Transmission Resource Info.
 The target gNB may use PTP or PTM method to deliver the IP multicast data to the UE (forwarded or not).